 Divorce and the resulting legal challenges have been thrust into the spotlight after Amazon CEO Jeff Bezos and his wife MacKenzie announced they will divorce after 25 years of marriage.

 There are many tricky issues couples need to iron out during divorce proceedings and finances are often a big focal point – particularly for the Bezoses.

 However, since the average American couple has far less wealth to worry about than Jeff and MacKenzie Bezos, there are some easy ways individuals can avoid falling into common pitfalls.

 First and foremost, it is important to consult financial and tax advisers throughout the process.

-“What many do is rely on their lawyers and they don’t understand that lawyers have legal training, not financial training,” Ric Edelman, founder and executive chairman of the nation’s largest independent financial planning firm, Edelman Financial Services, told FOX Business.
+“What many do is rely on their lawyers and they don’t understand that lawyers have legal training, not financial training,” Ric Edelman, a founder of Edelman Financial Engines, told FOX Business.
 Edelman added that oftentimes lawyers will advise clients to split all the assets 50-50, when in reality, that’s too simplistic.

 For example, when it comes to a stock portfolio, a lawyer might be prepared to accept a 50-50 split in assets.
 However, just because assets are technically equal in outright value, doesn’t mean they are otherwise equal in terms of liquidity, taxability or income and growth potential.

 Here are some other things to keep in mind throughout the proceedings:

 The laws for splitting property vary by state.
 There are equitable distribution states, like New York, and community property states, like California.
 In the latter, all assets acquired during the marriage are considered marital property and subject to a 50-50 split.
 In an equitable distribution state, more assets are considered marital property, but the split doesn’t necessarily have to be 50-50.